HorizonBeckons/undermount-ac-esphome-thermostat/README.md

 2. Minimize the noise generated from the blower.
 3. Maximize the efficiency of the system.

 > **Disclaimer:** The Software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
 In no event shall the author be liable for any claim, damages, or other liability arising from the use of the Software.
-This project is **not** endorsed by Undermount AC.
+This project is **not** associated or endorsed by Undermount AC.

 ## Main Features